hallazzang/pykakao/README.md

 License
 -------

-pykakao is using MIT License.
+pykakao is following MIT License.

 Thanks to
 ---------